Maxhajati/Job_Market_Data_Analysis/SQL Scripts/README.md

     job_count DESC;
 ```

-Here's the breakdown of the distribution of job postings across various job titles within the dataset:
+Here's the breakdown of job postings across different job titles:
 ![demand_distributed_across_jobs](https://github.com/user-attachments/assets/0488a902-87ea-4529-ad40-a661ac549865)

-## Salary Trends For Different Jobs
+## Salary Trends for Different Jobs
-The goal of executing this SQL query is to analyze the salary distribution for each job title within the dataset.
+This SQL query examines the salary distribution for each job title within the dataset.

 ```sql
 SELECT